TheJonny/flag-complex-mcmc/README.md

 - [ ] split normal run and resume
   - [x] `--resume` conflicts with everything except `--label`, `--seeds`, `--state_save_dir`
   - [ ] normal run should save everything into state
+- [ ] multithread initialization: initial clique search should use as many threads as seeds supplied